African arowana for sale

 African arowanas are sand-sifters.
 They feed by sifting through sand for crustaceans and other molluscs.

-Their body is elongated with fins and scales similar to South American Arowanas.
 They’re usually dark green with yellow/pale brown bellies

 The African arowana prepares a crude nest from grasses in newly flooded swamp plains.
 The male guards the young and leads them from the nest on feeding excursions.
 Both sexes of Arapaima gigas of South America dig a spawning pit and guard the developing